maxpowel/Multiplexer/README.md

 # Arduino Multiplexer

 When you need to handle a lot of GPIO (lots of leds, sensors...) the amount of pins provided by Arduino are not enough.
 The solution is use multiplexers.
-The objective of this library makes easy to use and maintain a project that uses multiplexers.
+The objective of this library is make easy to use and maintain a project that uses multiplexers.

 Configuration